Terminator 2 (console): Background

+Console

-The typical retail set included the system, two detachable controllers (both with "turbo" buttons, which meant 4 buttons in total), a light gun, which also based on the original Nintendo gun accessory except the design, power supply and RF cable.
+The typical retail set included the system, two detachable controllers (both with "turbo" buttons, which meant 4 buttons in total), a light gun, which also based on the original Nintendo gun accessory except for the design, a power supply and an RF cable.
 The console had a built-in RF modulator, as well as mono audio and composite video through RCA connectors.
-The system itself could include built-in games, but most common versions were bundled with cartridges such as "1000000 in 1" or "9999999 in 1", supposedly featuring a million games, only a small number of which actually being separate games and the rest just renamed versions of the latter.
+The system itself was powered by an NES-on-a-chip ASIC, otherwise known as an NOAC.
+It usually outputs video in PAL format, however it can be output in various video systems such as NTSC with some slight modifications.
+The system uses a 60-pin cartridge connector for games and is compatible with most Famicom games (and 72-pin NES cartridges via an adapter).
+A cartridge removal lever was included like with the original Famicom.
+The system could include built-in games, however the most common versions were bundled with multi-game cartridges such as "1000000 in 1" or "9999999 in 1", supposedly featuring a million games, only a small number of which actually being separate games and the rest just being renamed versions of the latter.
 Usually these were popular games such as Super Mario Bros. or Duck Hunt.
 Occasionally they were renamed, possibly in an attempt to avoid lawsuits.

 Design

-The Terminator's box art was inspired by the Japanese Sega Mega Drive, using colorful triangles in the background and similar logo writings which was supposed to confuse buyers.
-The unit itself combines design patterns of both models of the Sega Mega Drive, being similar size and shape to the second model but having characteristic CD-ROM inspired circle around the cartridge slot and blue reset and power buttons inspired by the first model's reset button.
+The box of the console was changed many times over the years, but the most common one was inspired by the Japanese Sega Mega Drive (particularly the Japanese Model 2 variant), using colorful triangles in the background and similar logo writings designed to purposefully confuse buyers.

+The unit itself combines design patterns of both models of the Sega Mega Drive, being similar in size and shape to the second model but having characteristic CD-ROM inspired circle around the cartridge slot and blue reset and power buttons inspired by the first model's reset button.
 Some sets even featured a controller which looked like the original Sega Mega Drive's six button controller.